 A collection is an assembly of items such as writings, images, photographs, plans, that are systematically ordered and accessible.
 LACF funded collections record, communicate and reveal different dimensions of landscape and landscape architecture.
-We have selected three (3) Collections for review below...
+LACF collections keep a record for the future.

 #1.
 The Frances McLeod Blue Collection / Fund